We Need Your Help

 Each hospice program has its own policy regarding volunteer eligibility.
 Emotional maturity plays an important role in determining whether or not a person is ready to be placed in an environment that can be tense and emotional.
 A volunteer should be comfortable talking about death and dying and be able to approach these conversations in an open, direct and practical way.
 Most importantly, a volunteer must be committed and dedicated to their work with hospice.

-An interview is the first step.
-You will meet with the volunteer coordinator.
+An interview with a volunteer coordinator is your first step.
 He or she will want to know the following:

 - Why you want to be a volunteer.